superRaytin/slices/README.md

     <img src="docs/demonstrate.png" width="887" alt="slices">
 </p>

+**Yeah, no kidding, you give me a wide and a high, I'll give you blocks, the same as cutting the cake!** :fork_and_knife: :cake:

 # slices

 > Node.js module for slicing given area into blocks by the given reference lines